 Type of Land

 Publicly Managed Land – This is camping on land that is publicly managed by the government (i.e. a national/provincial/state parks).
 Usually, there are camping fees proportional to the number of services provided.
 If you are at a car camping campground with washrooms and showers, you can expect to pay $20 – 40 per night per site.
 Meanwhile, backcountry camping sites could range from $0 to $40 per night.

 For example, many “non-operating” provincial parks in Ontario do not have fees.
 Likewise, you can camp in many National Forests for free in the US.

 Wild / Freedom / Dispersed Camping – This can be either car or backcountry camping, but it occurs outside national/provincial/state parks and that usually means it is free.

 There are some countries that let you camp in any wild space in the public domain.
 For example, in Canada we often call this Crown Land Camping and it allows Canadian residents to camp on the land for up to 21 days.
 Many places in the United States allow for free camping too.
 New Zealand and Iceland allow freedom camping in many areas if you have a self-contained camper van.

 Private Campgrounds – These are car campgrounds that are owned privately.
 Sometimes they’re owned by a family who lives on the property, or it could be a chain, like KOA campgrounds.
 These campgrounds tend to be $30 – $50 per night and often have better facilities than parks.
 Some even have swimming pools, activities and free boat rentals.

 1.2 Finding Campsites

-So with all those types of camping, who will you ever find a campsite?
+So with all those types of camping, how will you ever find a campsite?
 Well, it helps to start with what you want out of your trip.
 Camping beginners will likely want to start with front country camping (car camping) so they can be close to their vehicle and don’t need to carry all their gear themselves.